 Impact of Covid-19

-Due to high rate of illiteracy among our clients, face to face communication with our clients was the main means of communication.
-Currently KIMS client rely on credit officers for guidance and questions.
+Due to the high rate of illiteracy among our clients, face-to-face communication with our clients was the main means of communication.
+Currently, KIMS clients rely on credit officers for guidance and questions.
 Written formal forms of communication are often not the most effective means.
 COVID-19 will have a big impact the communication method that the organization used to employ thus might impact the cash collection of the organization.

 Many of the daily wage workers, micro and small entrepreneurs in Somalia may hardly be able to repay their loans, as their incomes have dropped instantly.

-With KIMS extensive knowledge and networks, KIMS contribute to sustaining the business environment in emerging markets as a way of reducing the impact of Covid-19.
+With KIMS’s extensive knowledge and networks, KIMS contributes to sustaining the business environment in emerging markets as a way of reducing the impact of Covid-19.

 KIMS is determined and committed to support and enhance small businesses during Covid-19 pandemic.